 Then, the victim may foam at the mouth or choke caused by fluid leading into the lungs’ airspaces.
 This effect can result in aspiration as the body’s natural gag response is suppressed by CNS depression.
 As the person continues to lose consciousness, natural secretions in the throat pool and cause asphyxiation.
 Persons who throw up can also choke on their vomit and die.

 An overdose that gets to this point can cause seizures due to a lack of oxygen to the brain, causing further damage.
 Occasionally, people who have suffered an overdose like this can end up paralyzed and unable to speak.

 If administered promptly, a drug known as naloxone (Narcan) can reverse the effects of an opioid overdose.
 This drug is widely available and typically carried by first responders.
 Most major pharmacy chains sell it without a prescription for about $20.
 However, it is important to note that sometimes overdose sufferers require multiple treatments of Narcan, depending on the amount of opioids in their system.

 Narcan use should always be attempted if the patient is still alive, and can be administered intranasally or given through an IV.
 Narcan removes opioids from receptors in the central nervous system and replaces the opioids without activating the receptor.
 In second to minutes, a life can be saved.

 A Word on Stimulants

 As noted, stimulants, such as Adderall, cocaine, or meth, are less likely to cause an overdose, but it can occur.
-When a stimulant is combined with a potent depressant, conflicting effects on a person’s body can lead to severe complications and heart attack.
+When a stimulant is mixed with a potent depressant, conflicting effects on a person’s body can lead to severe complications and heart attack.